Chuppah

-In a more general sense, chuppah refers to the method by which nesuin, the second stage of a Jewish marriage, is accomplished.
+In a more general sense, chuppah refers to the method by which nessuin, the second stage of a Jewish wedding, is accomplished.
 According to some opinions, it is accomplished by the couple standing under the canopy along with the rabbi who weds them; however, there are other views.

 Customs

 A traditional chuppah, especially in Orthodox Judaism, recommends that there be open sky exactly above the chuppah, although this is not mandatory among Sephardic communities.
 If the wedding ceremony is held indoors in a hall, sometimes a special opening is built to be opened during the ceremony.
 Many Hasidim prefer to conduct the entire ceremony outdoors.
 It is said that the couple's ancestors are present at the chuppah ceremony.

 In Yemenite communities, the practice was not for the groom and his bride to stand under a canopy (chuppah) hung on four poles, as is widely practised today in Jewish weddings, but rather to be secluded in a bridal chamber that was, in effect, a highly decorated room in the house of the groom, known as the chuppah (see Yichud).